hmarr/auto-approve-action/README.md

 ## Why?

 GitHub lets you prevent merges of unapproved pull requests.
 However, it's occasionally useful to selectively circumvent this restriction - for instance, some people want Dependabot's automated pull requests to not require approval.
-Combining this action with the filter action lets you automatically approve certain pull requests.

 [dependabot]: https://github.com/marketplace/dependabot